 • This modification to the base pairing would appear to be able to exist in either the enol or keto formation.

-• While the sugar-phosphate backbones will undoubtedly prove integral to both the stability and right handed orientation of the helical structure, it is the geometries of the base-pair molecules themselves that are ultimately responsible for the formation of the helix.
+• While the sugar-phosphate backbones will undoubtedly prove integral to both the stability and perhaps the right handed orientation of the helical structure, it is the geometry of the base-pair molecules themselves that are ultimately responsible for the formation of the helix.